-Florida is a land of beauty.
+Ours is a land of beauty.
 Our landscape enfolds us in tropical foliage and inspires us with the sweep of its prairies and seas.

 We are a brave and generous people who feed the homeless despite city ordinances and billy clubs.

 We are writers, artists, and political organizers seeking to share our vision of the possible.

 Here, I reflect on it all—in words and photos, stories, rants and recipes—as I formerly did inThe Williston Pioneer, the rural Florida newspaper I used to publish.
 Only now, with a blog, I’m dependent only on readers’ interest, not on advertisers’ dollars.
-So, all you old friends in the Williston Chamber of Commerce who thought Miz Skipper was a nice little old lady—surprise!
+So Miz Skipper’s no longer obliged to be the nice little newspaper lady.